 Pools, lakes, ponds and beaches mean summer fun and cool relief from hot weather.
 Yet, water can be dangerous for kids if proper precautions aren't taken.
-Nearly 1,000 kids die each year by drowning.
-Most drownings occur in home swimming pools.
-In fact, drowning is the second leading cause of accidental death for people between the ages of 5 and 24.
+Drowning is the second leading cause of accidental death for people between the ages of 5 and 24.
 But, it needn’t be that way.
 Most water-related accidents can be avoided by knowing how to stay safe and following a few simple guidelines.

 - If your house serves as part of your pool enclosure, protect any doors leading to the pool area with an alarm.
 Add an underwater pool alarm that sounds when something hits the water.
 Make sure you can hear the alarm inside the house.

-- Never leave children unsupervised near a pool or hot tub.
+- Never leave children unsupervised near any body of water.
 During social gatherings, adults who know how to swim can take turns being the "designated watcher."
 Don't rely on air-filled or foam toys, such as water wings, noodles or inner tubes, to keep children safe.

-- Keep emergency equipment hand and nearby the pool.
-Make sure you always have a phone in the pool area.
+- Keep emergency equipment on hand and make sure you always have a phone with you.

 Learn More About Safe Kids Tulsa Area